apiflask/apiflask/docs/openapi.md

 You can also find the project root path manually based on the current module's `__file__` variable when you are using an application factory.
-In this case, your normally put the config into a file called `config.py` located at the project root path:
+In this case, you normally put the config into a file called `config.py` located at the project root path:

 ```